 A 2016 report from Mintel found that “12% of Americans say that they have used a third-party delivery service in the past three months.
 Among non-users, 30% say they would rather order delivery directly from the restaurant itself.”

-The Toast 2017 Restaurant Technology Report also found that more people have ordered from a restaurant's website than a third-party ordering site.
+The Toast 2019 Restaurant Success Report also found that more people order from a restaurant's website than a third-party ordering site.

 As with online reservations, some restaurants are starting to take ownership of their own delivery, as they can address some of the pain points of third-party food delivery services.
 In the same Mintel survey, the most common answer from diners who had not tried a third party service on what would motivate them to try these was fast delivery (31%).

 Third party online ordering services do a great job of providing delivery estimates, but there are multiple problems that can impact online delivery speed.

 Below are four key reasons restaurants are jumping ship on delivery aggregate sites and why.

 Picture this: a guest orders delivery on your closed day via an online ordering site.

 The customer notices the wait is past the delivery time and attempts to contact the restaurant directly.
 There’s no response so they reach out to the online ordering third-party.
 The guest is asked if they contacted the restaurant and is told the third-party will attempt to resolve the issue by contacting the restaurant.

 After another 30 minutes to an hour, it’s clear the order should be canceled and the guest receives a refund but must make alternate dinner plans up to two hours after placing the order.